Basic Functions of Batch Matmul

-Batch Matmul refers to the scenario where Matmul computing is processed in batches.
-In this scenario, the IterateBatch invoking interface is provided externally.
-IterateBatch can be invoked once to calculate multiple C matrices with the size of singleCoreM x singleCoreN.
+Batch Matmul refers to the scenario where Matmul compute is processed in batches.
+In this scenario, the IterateBatch API is provided externally.
+You can call IterateBatch once to compute multiple matrices C with the size of singleCoreM x singleCoreN.

-Data needs to be moved in and out during a single Matmul computation.
-If multiple Matmul computations are performed and the input shape in a single Matmul computation is small, the movement overhead accounts for a large proportion of the total time.
-The IterateBatch interface is used to process Matmul in batches, which effectively improves the bandwidth utilization.
+Data needs to be moved in and out during a single Matmul compute.
+If multiple Matmul compute operations are performed and the input shape in a single Matmul compute operation is small, the movement overhead accounts for a large proportion of the total duration.
+Using the IterateBatch API to process Matmul in batches can effectively improve bandwidth utilization.

-Currently, Batch Matmul supports four layout types: BSNGD, SBNGD, BNGS1S2, and NORMAL (BMNK data layout format).
-For details about the data layout format, see IterateBatch.
+Currently, Batch Matmul supports four layout types: BSNGD, SBNGD, BNGS1S2, and NORMAL (BMNK data format).
+For details about the data format, see IterateBatch.

 Use Case

-During Matmul computation, multiple C matrices with the size of singleCoreM x singleCoreN need to be computed, and the shape processed by a single Matmul computation is small.
+During Matmul compute, multiple matrices C with the size of singleCoreM x singleCoreN need to be computed, and the shape processed by a single Matmul compute operation is small.

 Restrictions

-- For the BSNGD, SBNGD, and BNGS1S2 Layout formats, the total size of the multi-batch data of the input A and B matrices after alignment by fractal must be less than the size of the L1 Buffer.
-For the NORMAL layout format, there is no such restriction, but the batchMode parameter in MatmulConfig needs to be configured, that is, the relationship between the size of the multi-batch data of the input A and B matrices and the size of the L1 Buffer.
+- For the BSNGD, SBNGD, and BNGS1S2 layouts, the total size of multiple batches of matrix A and matrix B, after being aligned according to the fractal dimension, must be less than the size of the L1 buffer.
+There is no such restriction on the NORMAL layout, but you need to configure the relationship between the size of multiple batches of matrix A and matrix B and the size of the L1 buffer by using MatmulConfig to configure the batchMode parameter.

 - For the BSNGD, SBNGD, and BNGS1S2 layouts, if the G axis of the left matrix and right matrix is ALayoutInfoG and BLayoutInfoG, respectively, the following equation applies: ALayoutInfoG/batchA = BLayoutInfoG/batchB.
 For the NORMAL layout, batchA and batchB must meet the multiple relationship.
 The batch in the shape (batch, n) of the bias must be the same as that of matrix C.

-- If the output is transferred to the Unified Buffer, the size of matrix C (BaseM x BaseN) must be less than the allocated Unified Buffer memory size.
+- If data is output to Unified Buffer, the size of the output matrix C (BaseM × BaseN) must be less than the size of the allocated Unified Buffer.

 - For the BSNGD and SBNGD layouts, the input and output data must be in ND format.
 For the BNGS1S2 and NORMAL layouts, the input data can be in ND or NZ format.

-- Batch Matmul does not support quantization/dequantization, that is, the SetQuantScalar and SetQuantVector APIs are not supported.
+- Batch Matmul does not support the quantization/dequantization mode, that is, the SetQuantScalar or SetQuantVector API is not supported.

 - In the BSNGD scenario, multiple rows of SDs cannot be computed at a time.
-Cyclic computation is required in the operator program.
+Cyclic compute operations are required in the operator program.

 - If the template parameter enableMixDualMaster (default value: false) is set to true, Batch Matmul is not supported in the MixDualMaster (dual-master mode) scenario.

-- In the batch scenario, matrices A and B support the half/float/bfloat16_t/int8_t data type, but do not support the int4b_t data type.
+- In the batch scenario, matrices A and B support the data type of half/float/bfloat16_t/int8_t, but do not support the data type of int4b_t.

 Examples

-The following is an example of calling Batch Matmul with the NORMAL data layout.
-For details about the complete example of Batch Matmul with the BSNDG data layout, see BatchMatmul sample.
+The following is an example of calling Batch Matmul in NORMAL format.
+For details about the example of Batch Matmul in BSNDG format, see BatchMatmul sample.

-Use SetBatchInfoForNormal to set the M/N/K axis information of matrices A, B, and C and the BatchNum of matrices A and B.
+Use SetBatchInfoForNormal to set the M, N, and K axes of matrices A, B, and C and BatchNum of matrix A and matrix B.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21